7RU7H/Archive/Brain-Hacking/Question-Based-Hacking-Methodology.md

 	- Virtual hosting?
 		- Fuzzable - rate limits?
 		- Potential OSINTable VHOST from merging or referenced?
+		- What does the VHOSTing indicate about the technological stack: Subdomains, Containization, Cloud?
+			- How is then stacked - bottom up from entry point?
 	- Webserver and Website Language
 		- Clarify host OS version from webserver version? - Measure twice cut once!
 		- Vulnerable Lanaguage?